Jessicavazm/JessicaVaz_T2A2/README.md

 ## R6 -

-Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
-This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.
+### Explain how the relations between the diagrammed models will aid the database design

+Important: As I continued with my project, I realized I needed to add an extra table to my diagram to store entries from users in groups.
+This new change will allow me to organize user entries in groups more effectively.

+I have also added a new foreign key in the groups table for the created_by attribute to indicate which admin created the group, allowing my queries to be executed more effectively.
+I have made some changes from the previously submitted ER diagram to improve the functionality of my API.
+I have discussed these changes with Aamod to get approval.

 ![ER diagram](./docs/Marathon_API.drawio.png)

+### Models:

+#### User:
+- id: PK
+- name: not null
+- email: not null
+- password: not null
+- is_admin: default=False

+#### Workout
+- id: PK
+- title: not null
+- date_created: not null
+_ distance_kms: not null
+- calories_burnt
+- user_id (FK referencing user who created workout log)

+#### Groups
+id: PK
+name: not null
+date_created: date
+created_by: user_id (FK referencing the admin who created the group)

+#### Group_logs
+id: PK
+date_created: date
+user_id: FK (referencing the user who entered the group), not null
+group_id: FK (referencing the group the user entered), not null

+#### Marathons
+id: PK
+name: not null
+event_date: not null
+location: not null
+distance_kms: not null

+#### Marathons_logs
+id: not null
+date_created: not null
+group_id: FK(referencing the group who entered the marathon event), not null
+marathon_id: FK (referencing the what marathon event the group entered), not null

+### Relationships:
+- User can log many workout logs
+- Workout log belongs to one user
+- User can be part of many groups
+- A group can have many users
+- A group can be created by only one user
+- Groups can enter many marathons
+- Marathons can be entered by many groups

+## R7 -
-R7 - Explain the implemented models and their relationships, including how the relationships aid the database implementation.
+### Explain the implemented models and their relationships, including how the relationships aid the database implementation.

-This should focus on the database implementation AFTER coding has begun, eg. during the project development phase.

 # R8